kaisenlinux/manpages-dev/category/TCP/socat.md

               With UNIX System V STREAMS, removes all drivers from the stack.

        i-push=<string>
               With UNIX System V STREAMS, pushes the driver (module) with the given name (string) onto the stack.
 For example, to make sure that a character device on Solaris supports termios etc, use the following options: i-pop-all,i-push=ptem,i-push=ldterm,i-push=ttcompat

        PTY option group

        These options are intended for use with the pty address type.

        link=<filename>
               Generates  a  symbolic  link that points to the actual pseudo terminal (pty).
 This might help to solve the problem that ptys are generated with more or less unpredictable names, making it difficult to directly access the socat generated pty automatically.
 With this option, the user can specify a "fix" point in the file hierarchy that helps him to access the actual pty (example).
 Beginning with socat version 1.4.3, the symbolic link is removed when the address is closed (but see option unlink-close).

        wait-slave
               Blocks  the  open  phase  until  a process opens the slave side of the pty.
-Usually, socat continues after generating the pty with opening  the  next  ad‐ dress  or  with entering the transfer loop.
-With the wait-slave option, socat waits until some process opens the slave side of the pty before continu‐ ing.
-This option only works if the operating system provides the poll() system call.
+Usually, socat continues after generating the pty with opening the next address or with entering the transfer loop.
+With the wait-slave option, socat waits until some process opens the slave side of the pty before continuing.
+This option only works if the operating system pro‐ vides the poll() system call.
 And it depends on an undocumented behaviour of pty’s, so it does not work on all operating systems.
-It has successfully been tested on Linux, FreeBSD, NetBSD, and on Tru64 with openpty.
+It has successfully been tested on Linux, Free‐
+              BSD, NetBSD, and on Tru64 with openpty.

        pty-interval=<seconds>
               When the wait-slave option is set, socat periodically checks the HUP condition using poll() to find if the pty’s slave side has been opened.
-The de‐ fault polling interval is 1s.
+The default polling interval is  1s.
               Use the pty-interval option [timeval] to change this value.

        OPENSSL option group

        These options apply to the openssl and openssl-listen address types.

        cipher=<cipherlist>
               Selects  the  list  of ciphers that may be used for the connection.
 See the man page of ciphers , section CIPHER LIST FORMAT, for detailed information about syntax, values, and default of <cipherlist>.
               Several cipher strings may be given, separated by ’:’.
 Some simple cipher strings:

        3DES   Uses a cipher suite with triple DES.